Bachelor of Education

 ED 5521 Science Education Seminar and Project

-(NOTE: All courses listed in this section with French titles/descriptions are offered in French.
-Students may be required to take a language proficiency test before permission is granted to enroll.)
+Note: All courses listed in the following section with French titles/descriptions are offered in French.
+Students may be required to take a language proficiency test before permission is granted to enrol.

 Second Language Education